shrikant-ror/TempJava/README.md

 </property>
 </bean>
 ```
+## Define Bean Wiring.
+- When beans are combined together within the Spring container, it’s called wiring or bean wiring.
+- The Spring container needs to know what beans are needed and how the container should use dependency injection to tie the beans together, while wiring beans.

+## What do you understand by auto wiring and name the different modes of it?
+- The Spring container is able to autowire relationships between the collaborating beans.
+- That is, it is possible to let Spring resolve collaborators for your bean automatically by inspecting the contents of the BeanFactory.
+- Different modes of bean auto-wiring are:
+1) **no:** This is default setting which means no autowiring.
+Explicit bean reference should be used for wiring.
+2) **byName:** It injects the object dependency according to name of the bean.
+It matches and wires its properties with the beans defined by the same names in the XML file.
+3) **byType:** It injects the object dependency according to type.
+It matches and wires a property if its type matches with exactly one of the beans name in XML file.
+4) **constructor:** It injects the dependency by calling the constructor of the class.
+It has a large number of parameters.
+5) **autodetect:** First the container tries to wire using autowire by constructor, if it can’t then it tries to autowire by byType.

 ## Explain the advantages of using Spring Boot for application development.
 - Spring Boot helps to create stand-alone applications which can be started using java.jar (Doesn’t require configuring WAR files).
 - Spring Boot also offers pinpointed ‘started’ POMs to Maven configuration.